Truck Driver Hours of Service Rules: What Are They?

 What are the truck driver hours of service rules for passenger-carrying CMV drivers?

 - 10-hour driving limit: May drive a maximum of 10 hours after 8 consecutive hours off duty.

 - 15-hour on-duty limit: May not drive after having been on duty for 15 hours, following 8 consecutive hours off duty.
 Off-duty time is not included in the 15-hour period.

 - 60/70-hour on-duty limit: May not drive after 60/70 hours on duty in 7/8 consecutive days.

 - Sleeper berth provision: Drivers using a sleeper berth must take at least 8 hours in the sleeper berth, and may split the sleeper-berth time into two periods provided neither is less than 2 hours.

-On-duty time is defined as time the truck driver begins to work or is required to be ready to work until relieved from all work and responsibility for doing the work, to include:
+On-duty time is defined as time the truck driver begins to work or is required to be ready to work until relieved from all work and responsibility for doing the work.
+On-duty time includes:

 - All time at a loading or unloading facility, terminal or any public or private property waiting to be dispatched, unless the motor carrier has relieved him or her from duty;

 - All time spent inspecting the truck equipment;

 - All time, other than truck driving time, spent in a commercial vehicle except time spent resting in the sleeper cab;